 This is a classic British dessert made of soft and sweet date cakes soaked in a warm toffee sauce.
 The cakes are served with whipped cream, ice cream, heavy cream, or custard.
 This is a rich and comforting dessert that is perfect for fall, winter, and the holidays.

-If you aren’t a fan of dates (like me!)
-I still encourage you to try this.
+If you aren’t a fan of dates I still encourage you to try this.
 This cake doesn’t have a strong date flavor, the dates primarily add moisture and sweetness.
 After one bite of this dessert it easily became one of my favorite desserts of all-time.
 It is incredible.

 Recipe overview